thomaseleff/Bar-Assistant-Automation/community/high-west-saloon/README.md

 Instructions:

 Combine all ingredients in a mixing glass with cube ice and stir until diluted.
 Strain into an old fashioned glass over cube ice and garnish with brandied cherries.
-Download

 ---